alexpaul/Github-Projects-Workshop/README.md

 - [ ] Github profile photo.
 - [ ] Pinned projects of most up to date / interesting projects.
 (Snowman and Text Based Adventure if in module 1).
-- [ ] README's for all pinned projects (If someone else created the repo make sure to fork the repo then pin it).
+- [ ] README's for all pinned projects (If someone else created the repo for your team make sure to fork the repo then pin it to your profile).

 ## 2. Objectives